dapak2002/programming-languages-2022/assignment-3.md

     **You may have to change the names of the functions.** For example, if you look at the entry for `<id>`, you will see that `_` is not allowed in names.

-    For this talk you should use the built-in lists of LambdaFun.
+    For this task you should use the built-in lists of LambdaFun.
 Your programs will look similar to those you wrote for Assignment 2.

 - Let me know if there are any problems, questions, etc

 ## Part 2

-If you want to have a look already how we will use the new features of the language, read the discussion on the [Memory Model](Lab2-Lambda-Calculus/LambdaFun/memory-model.md) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2022/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc), which are the starting point for Part 2 of this assignment.
+Read the discussion on the [Memory Model](Lab2-Lambda-Calculus/LambdaFun/memory-model.md) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2022/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc), which are the starting point for Part 2 of this assignment.
+(You will not need the `length` functions, they only serve to illustrate some programming techniques.)

 ### Programming with Linked Lists